Michaelblaccs/Delivernow/README.md

 1. Create a Google Cloud Vision API key
 2. Save it as `credentials.json` in the project root
-3. Make sure `.gitignore` prevents it from being uploaded
+3. Make sure `.gitignore` prevents it from being uploaded every file with .inc.php belongs to the includes folder